 GUP Condition Stanford Compliance Р. Public Services and Utilities P.1.
 Law Enforcement Agreement.
 "Memorandum of Understanding Regarding Police Services Between Santa Clara County and Stanford University" was signed February 6, 2001, and signed again in May and June of 2007.
 Per the GUP Condition, Stanford is providing funding for the Stanford Police Department to maintain 32 full- time sworn police officers (one officer per 1,000 daytime population).
 There was no decrease in the level of police services during the reporting period.
 P.2.
 Funding of Fire Protection Services.
 The City of Palo Alto assesses the city's fire protection needs on an annual basis and adopts a yearly budget for fire protection services.
 As part of this process, the City identifies Stanford's share of this budget, and Stanford pays its annual allotment.
-Stanford is currently in discussion with City of Palo Alto regarding future funding for fire protection services. Р.3.
+Stanford is currently in discussion with City of Palo Alto regarding future funding for fire protection services.
+P.3.
 Fire protection response times.
 The Palo Alto Fire Department notified the County in May 2015 that it has experienced lengthened response times as a result of campus construction.
 Per Condition P.3 Stanford is investigating whether alternate routes would address the Fire Department's concerns.
 To date the Palo Alto Fire Department has not indicated that the increased response times are unacceptable.
-Stanford is currently corresponding with Fire Station 6 regarding construction roadway changes.
+Stanford and the Palo Alto Fire Department have executed an agreement for continued service.
 P.4.
 Water conservation and recycling master plan.
 Stanford has performed effective conservation outreach and education, as evidenced by County staff discussions with campus facility managers.
 Stanford also has undertaken numerous water conservation projects, including installation of water misers, toilet retrofits, low flow jet spray nozzles, and Maxicom controls.
 The County continues to monitor Stanford implementation of the approved master plan as a measure of compliance with this condition.
 The County consults with the SCVWD to determine compliance.
 The SCVWD assessment is that Stanford appears to be implementing aggressive water conservation measures.
-The University has completed the plan and it was approved.
+The University has completed the plan and it was approved in 2008.
 P.5.
 Annual daily average water use.
 The allowed average daily water allocation from the San Francisco Water Department is 3.033 million gallons per day (mgd).
-Stanford's average campus domestic water use for the 2016-17 year was 1.42 mgd. Р.б.
+Stanford's average campus domestic water use for the 2017-18 year was 1.49 mgd. Р.6.
 Information on wastewater capacity and generation.
 Stanford submitted project-specific wastewater capacity information as necessary with ASA application materials.